 Achronix recognizes the importance of protecting the sensitive IP a customer downloads onto their FPGA.
 To provide a high level of protection, Speedster7t FPGAs have a number of features to support bitstream encryption as well as authentication.
-These features ensure that no one can access the design configuration on the FPGA and also ensures that the design is the intended design.
+These features ensure that the design configuration on the FPGA cannot be accessed and also ensures that the design is the one intended.
 Speedster7t FPGAs provide this high level of security through the following features:

-- Support for ECDSA authenticated and AES-GCM encrypted bitstream - Dynamic power analysis (DPA) protection to prevent side-channel attacks - Physically unclonable function (PUF) for tamper-proof protection - Securely stores both public and encrypted private keys
+- Support for ECDSA authenticated and AES-GCM encrypted bitstream - Dynamic power analysis (DPA) protection to prevent side-channel attacks - Physically unclonable function (PUF) for tamper-proof protection - · Securely stores both public and encrypted private keys

-With this security solution deployed, a customer's design is secure.
-Even with possession of the device, no one can extract the underlying design, the design cannot be reverse engineered, nor can the design be altered in any way.
+With this security solution deployed, a customer design is secure.
+Even with possession of the device, the underlying design cannot be extracted, cannot be reverse engineered, nor can the design be altered in any way.

-Chapter - 8: Speedster7t FPGA Debug
+Chapter - 8: Snapshot